Skip to main content

 Numbers and prices can be flexibly adjusted by you.
 During the day, you receive order requests from buyers on these batches.
 You then bring your commercial stock to your chosen Royal FloraHolland hub.
 Royal FloraHolland logistics delivers these orders where we offer buyers a wide range of delivery times.

 Offering for Daytrade is done via From garden.
-When you later allocate the batches to the hubs, you can make later changes at Auction location, such as the clock pre-sale price.
+When you later allocate the batches to the hubs, you can make later changes at Auction location, such as the clock presale price.

 Now that you have made these settings, you can start offering via Daytrade.
 The total number of batches in stock is listed under Offer.
 This number can be adjusted, for example if you do not want to offer everything at once.
-After adjusting, you can save the changes via the button at the bottom.
+After adjusting, you can save the changes via the Save button at the bottom.

 Then you fill in your further sales strategy.
 For example, you choose the pre-sale price, minimum clock price and minimum percentage that you want for the clock.
-Finally, you fill in the expected auction date.

-Once you click Save, the batches you have offered through Presale will become visible in the Explorer.
+Once you click Save, the batches you have offered through Pre-sale will become visible in the Explorer.
 Even if the products are still at your location!
 This gives buyers more time to purchase the products.

 Distributing daily stock